AlbertLei-Web3/AIHarvest2.0/README.md

 ## Core Smart Contracts

-We have implemented the three core smart contracts as specified in the project foundation document:
+We have implemented the following core smart contracts:

 1. **AIHToken**: ERC20 token with minting, burning, and vesting capabilities
    - Community allocation for token distribution
    - Team tokens with vesting
    - Ecosystem fund with vesting
-   - Farm allocation for rewards

 2. **SimpleSwapRouter**: DEX router for token swapping and liquidity provision
    - Create token pairs with deterministic addresses